-The wreck of Peter Iredale took place on October 25 in 1906.
-The ship had managed to successfully maneuver to the mouth of Columbia River despite thick fog.
-Unfortunately though, while waiting for a pilot, strong wind ruined the day.
-As Captain H. Lawrence recalled: “a heavy southeast wind blew and a strong current prevailed.
+The wreck of Peter Iredale took place on October 25 1906.
+Despite thick fog, the ship had managed to maneuver to the mouth of the Columbia River successfully.
+Unfortunately, while waiting for a pilot, strong wind ruined the day.
+Captain H. Lawrence recalled: “a heavy southeast wind blew and a strong current prevailed.
 Before the vessel could be veered around, she was in the breakers and all efforts to keep her off were unavailing.”

-Luckily, all 27 members of the ship, plus two stowaways, were able to safely escape to shore.
-The very next day, tourists began flocking to the site at Fort Stevens.
+Luckily, all 27 members of the ship, plus two stowaways, could safely escape to shore.
+The next day, tourists began flocking to the site at Fort Stevens.
 The ship is still there today.
-Though it is quite distressed, it is still an excellent place to stop and take the scene in.
-Visiting at low tide makes it easier to get up close to the ship.
+Though quite distressed, it is still an excellent place to stop and take the scene in.
+Visiting at low tide makes getting up close to the ship easier.